weijiekoh/libkzg/README.md

 The output should look like:

 ```
- PASS  ts/__tests__/libkzg.test.ts (13.256 s)
+ PASS  ts/__tests__/libkzg.test.ts (12.513 s)
   libkzg
-    commit, prove, and verify the polynominal [5, 0, 2 1]
+    commit, prove, and verify the polynomial [5, 0, 2 1]
       ✓ compute the coefficients to commit using genCoefficients() (4 ms)
-      ✓ generate a KZG commitment (3 ms)
+      ✓ generate a KZG commitment (1 ms)
-      ✓ generate the coefficients of a quotient polynominal
+      ✓ generate the coefficients of a quotient polynomial
-      ✓ generate a KZG proof (3 ms)
+      ✓ generate a KZG proof (1 ms)
-      ✓ verify a KZG proof (1657 ms)
+      ✓ verify a KZG proof (1553 ms)
-      ✓ not verify an invalid KZG proof (2322 ms)
+      ✓ not verify an invalid KZG proof (2154 ms)
-    commit, prove, and verify a random polynominal
+    commit, prove, and verify a random polynomial
-      ✓ generate a valid proof (3333 ms)
+      ✓ generate a valid proof (1400 ms)
     pairing checks
+      ✓ perform a pairing check than e(xg, yg) = e(yg, xg) (696 ms)
+      ✓ perform a pairing check than e(xyg, g) = e(xg, yg) (709 ms)
-      ✓ perform pairing checks using ffjavascript (2315 ms)
+      ✓ perform pairing checks using ffjavascript (2154 ms)
-      ✓ perform pairing checks using rustbn.js (1180 ms)
+      ✓ perform pairing checks using rustbn.js (1083 ms)
+    multiproofs
+      ✓ should generate and verify a multiproof (713 ms)
+      ✓ not verify an invalid multiproof (728 ms)
 ```

 The repository also includes a Solidity verifier.
 To test it, first launch